armingh2000/linux-insides/Booting/linux-bootstrap-1.md

 Ok, now we know a little bit about real mode and its memory addressing.
 Let's get back to discussing register values after reset.

 The `CS` register consists of two parts: the visible segment selector and the hidden base address.
 In real-address mode, the base address is normally formed by shifting the 16-bit segment selector value 4 bits to the left to produce a 20-bit base address.
 However, during a hardware reset the segment selector in the CS register is loaded with `0xf000` and the base address is loaded with `0xffff0000`.
-The processor uses this special base address until `CS` changes.
+The processor uses this special base address until `CS selector` changes.

 The starting address is formed by adding the base address to the value in the EIP register: